yarrow/draft/pre-src/tangle.md

     }
     ```

-...where the named block might later be defined as:
+...where the named section might later be defined as:

     ```rust
     ⟨Set `root` to the least `r` such that `r * r ≥ n`⟩≡ let root = (n as f64).sqrt() as u32;
     ```

-Admittedly this seems like overkill — but suppose the named section was actually
+This example may seem like overkill — but suppose the named section was actually
 an implementation of Newton's method, intended for a machine with very slow
 floating point operations.